-Land for Wildlife Top End is a voluntary program to assist and encourage landholders to provide habitat for wildlife on their properties.
-In the Top End, the program is run by Greening Australia through funding from the Parks & Wildlife Commission of the Northern Territory.
+Land for Wildlife Top End was a voluntary program that assisted and encouraged landholders to provide habitat for wildlife on their properties.
+In the Top End, Greening Australia ran the program for nine years (2010-2019) through funding from the Parks & Wildlife Commission of the Northern Territory.

-Land for Wildlife Top End is becoming increasingly important as bushland around Darwin is lost to development and remaining tracts of key native habitat is owned by private landholders.
+The concept of Land for Wildlife Top End is becoming increasingly important as bushland around Darwin is lost to development.
+The remaining tracts of key native habitat are owned by private landholders.
 Over the nine years, we supported a diverse and dedicated group of over 250 peri-urban landholders with properties from Darwin to Katherine to manage an equivalent of 11,000 hectares of private land for conservation.

 In 2017, the Land for Wildlife Top End received both a ‘Australian Government Partnerships for Landcare’ award in the NT Landcare Awards, as well as a ‘People’s Choice Award’ in the Territory NRM Awards for its collaboration with partners and landholders.

-As part of the program, workshops and field days are held on member’s land two to three times a year.
-These have included native plant propagation workshops, fire management, weed management and identification days, and ‘Trees for Wildlife’ (an arboriculture workshop about encouraging wildlife by using dead trees and logs).
-Greening Australia also hosts field days about local wildlife or landscapes of interest.
-The scheme networks and promotes with other organisations with similar values, such as Wildcare and Landcare groups.
+As part of the program, workshops and field days were held on members’ properties two to three times a year.
+These included native plant propagation workshops, fire management, weed management and identification days, and ‘Trees for Wildlife’ (an arboriculture workshop about encouraging wildlife by using dead trees and logs).
+Greening Australia also hosted field days about local wildlife or landscapes of interest.
+The scheme networked with and promoted other organisations with similar values, such as Wildcare and Landcare groups.

-Current Land for Wildlife properties in Darwin are mainly residential rural blocks but also include conservation reserves, defense land and public land encompassing a wide variety of environments such as woodland communities, riverine landscapes, lagoons, sand sheet, coastal vine thicket and monsoon rainforest.
+Land for Wildlife properties in Darwin included mainly residential rural blocks but also included conservation reserves, defense land and public land, encompassing a wide variety of environments such as woodland communities, riverine landscapes, lagoons, sand sheet, coastal vine thicket and monsoon rainforest.